-Additional information may be obtained from your supplier, or from the addresses on the next page.
+Additional information may be obtained from your supplier, or from the addresses on the Contact Details on page iv.

 Safety

 This product contains a lithium battery.
 Please note the following:

 - Danger of explosion if battery is incorrectly replaced. - Replace with only the same or equivalent type recommended by the manufacturer. - Dispose of batteries according to the manufacturer's instructions.